pablos-here/nbiff/src/icons/README.md

 ## Example

-Using the current icon-set as examples and avoiding repetition:
+Using the current icon-set as examples and avoiding obvious documentation repetition:

 - `01.error.png`
   - `01` - `group number`